Serk4/DotNetCoreWebApi/README.md

 - **Frontend integration**: React stub in `/client` for demos (my first React project—expanding soon!).

 ## Features
 - **Scalable Schema**: Normalized design (3NF+) with junction tables for many-to-many relationships (e.g., workflows to processes, worksheets to groups).
-Supports n-user sharing of worksheets at varying orders via `StepOrder` per group.
+Supports multi-user sharing of worksheets at varying orders via `StepOrder` per group.
 - **RESTful APIs**: Full CRUD for Users, DnaProcesses, Workflows, and WorkflowGroups.
 Custom actions like adding processes to workflows with validation (no dups per WF).
 Endpoints use async EF queries with projections to avoid cycles.
 - **Seeded Data**: Baseline with 4 users (Admin, Technicians, Analyst), 3 processes, 1 default workflow with ordered steps, and a sample run with worksheets/step props.
 - **No Cascade Cycles**: FKs configured with `ON DELETE NO ACTION` to prevent SQL Server errors in complex deletes.
 - **React Integration**: Basis frontend stub in /client for API demos (e.g., users table); full UI planned.

 ## Frontend
-The repository includes a React frontend stub in the `/client` folder to showcase API integration.
+The repository includes a basic React frontend stub in the `/client` folder to showcase API integration.
 It fetches and displays the seeded users in a simple table, demonstrating live data loading from the backend.

 ### How to Run the Frontend
 1. **Install Dependencies** (in repo root):